 I jumped at the chance to try out strange, new things and immediately started to examine the enigmatic underbelly of health and wellness.

 Early on in my research, I came across whole-body cryotherapy (WBC) — which, in brief, is a short, sharp temperature shock.
 You stand in a chamber at sub-zero temperatures, and, as the theory goes, reap myriad healthy rewards.

 As this was my first foray into the world of weird wellness, my boss Marie asked to tag along.
 While organizing the session, I “accidentally” booked her in to get frozen as well.
 She wasn’t particularly pleased, but I was somewhat relieved that I wouldn’t be facing hypothermia alone.
 And so, our adventure began.

 The clinic I chose is situated on the fourth floor of an incredibly plush department store in London, United Kingdom.
 As we navigated the grand, convoluted bowels of the store, we joked between ourselves about the gaudy, sequined clothing and overpriced objet d’art in a failed attempt to conceal our creeping sense of doom.

 I mean, how could standing in a room at -80°C be any good for you at all?
 It just sounds dangerous and a little foolhardy.
 To dilute my concerns, I reminded myself that we weren’t the first people to try WBC.

 In recent years, WBC has become rather fashionable, particularly among sportspeople; the frigid temperatures are supposed to improve healing times for sports injuries.
 But studies investigating WBC’s ability to speed up recovery have been inconclusive to date.
-For instance, a meta-analysis published in 2014 concluded:
+For instance,

 “Until further research is available, athletes should remain cognizant that less expensive modes of cryotherapy, such as local ice-pack application or cold-water immersion, offer comparable physiological and clinical effects to WBC.”